 - Login to your cPanel.

-- Under the Logs section, click on Raw Access Logs.
+- Under the Metrics section, click on Raw Access.

-- Place a checkmark beside Archive logs in your home directory at the end of each stats run.
+- Place a checkmark beside Archive logs in your home directory at the end of each stats run every 24 hours..

 Only place a checkmark beside Remove the previous month's archived logs from your home directory at the end of each month, if you would only like to archive the current month's logs and not keep previous month's logs.